Monday, 29 December 2014

 The fuel system is still plagued by air locks.
 Its not help by me filling the tank with barely a gallon – the tap is very high in the tank, especially since the tank mounting rubbers are not correct resulting in the rear of the tank being rather high.

 The mixture needed setting up, as did the tickover, which resulted in me finding out that adjusting the carburetter with the engine running is a risky operation if you don't want to burn your hands.
-I made some special screwdrivers to get at oddly position screws.
+I made some special screwdrivers to get at oddly positioned screws.

 The brakes are being adjusted on every trip, and they are still bedding in.